Unlock coins from their silos with interblockchain

 The Interblockchain Network

-Coins trapped into their blockchain network silos can be moved to multi ledger blockchains such as Ethereum, Neo, EOS,Stellar, Lisk, Qtum, etc.
+Coins trapped in their blockchain network silos can be moved to multi ledger blockchains such as Ethereum, Neo, EOS,Stellar, Lisk, Qtum, etc.

-can be traded locally with a full Bitcoin value for another ERC20 coin or an Ether on a 0x non custodian based relay.
-Then the new
+can be traded locally with a full Bitcoin value for another ERC20 coin or an Ether on a 0x non-custodian-based relay.

 i-Bitcoin owner can redeem the i-Bitcoin back into a Bitcoin.